gabmansur/latency-arbitrage-simulator/README.md

 - [x] ELI5/dummy mode instructions

 ### Experiments/Future
-If I had infinite time, coffee, and no cats to serve, here’s what I’d build:
+If I had infinite time, coffee, and not busy developing Flappy Tom (yes), here’s what I’d build:

 - **Add more exchange types:** Not just Binance and Coinbase; bring on DEXs, CEXs, meme fantasy venues, even fake “GoblinSwap” because why tf not
 - **Multi-agent tournaments:** Let *multiple* bots with different strategies compete, cooperate, or sabotage each other. hehe